Dewi Remaja: Dewi Remaja 2019

 For the 11th edition, 600 contestants from all across Malaysia were auditioned for the competition before top 20 quarter-finalists were selected.
 Top 12 semi-finalists were announced during the press conference on 15 October 2019 held at The Starling Mall, Damansara Utama.
 They were quarantined for 54 days to minimize any social problems as seen during the previous edition.

 The competition was aired over the course of eight episodes on Astro Ria and Astro Ria HD, whereby contestants were eliminated.
-The top five finalists then competed in a grand finale held on 14 December 2019 and was telecast live.
-At the end of the pageant, Shaza Nuriman Mohamad Zamri of Kuala Lumpur won the title of Dewi Remaja 2019.
+The top five finalists then competed in a finals held on 14 December 2019 and was telecast live.
+At the end of the competition, Shaza Nuriman Mohamad Zamri (stage name: Shaza Bae) from Kuala Lumpur won the title of Dewi Remaja 2019.

 Notable alumni

 Among the names of celebrities who have been born through this competition is Mawar Rashid, Puteri Aishah, Neelofa, Izara Aishah, Anzalna Nasir, Scha Al-Yahya, Izreen Azminda, Annahita Bakavoli, Juliana Banos, Rita Rudaini, Wardina Safiyyah, Julia Hana, Pushpa Narayan, Rozita Che Wan, Aleeza Kassim, Jasmin Hamid, Umie Aida, singer Sheril Aida, Rehana Yasin and many others.